-- For CGPA computation at the end of 6th semester, baseline credits will be 116 (equal to 29 full courses including OC).
-If a student has done N credits more than 116, then for CGPA computation the following will be done: - The worst grades in courses totaling M credits will be "removed", where M= min{8, N}. - CGPA will be computed based on the remaining credits.
-It is to be noted that since OC's are with S/X Grades, although they will be included in baseline 116 credits, they will not be counted in CGPA. e.g. If a student has done 120 credits including OC of 4 credits, CGPA will be computed from best grades corresponding to 112 credits. - For CGPA computation at the end of 7th semester, baseline credits will be 136.
+- For CGPA computation at the end of 6th semester, baseline credits will be 116 (equal to 29 full courses including OC but excluding SG & CW).
+If a student has done N credits more than 116, then for CGPA computation the following will be done: - The worst grades in courses totaling M credits will be "removed", where $M = \min\{8, N\}$. - CGPA will be computed based on the remaining credits.
+It is to be noted that since OC's are with S/X Grades, although they will be included in baseline 116 credits, they will not be counted in CGPA.
+For example, if a student has done 120 credits including OC of 4 credits, CGPA will be computed from best grades corresponding to 112 credits. - For CGPA computation at the end of 7th semester, baseline credits will be 136 (including OC but excluding SG & CW). - CGPA computation for Honors students at the end of 8th semester will done similar to a non-Honors student, i.e., he will be allowed to not-count worst grades of courses up to 8 credits.
+For example, if a student has done 164 credits (excluding SG/CW credits) including OC of 4 credits, CGPA will be computed from best grades corresponding to 152 credits.